abbhinavv/smart-office/readme.md

 ## Design Decisions
 <img width="1463" height="705" alt="System Design" src="https://github.com/user-attachments/assets/6a2cbe2e-4510-45d6-af5c-b8b963e3ae1a" />
+The system works as when user edits the document, and when it clicks save button, the request is send to Node server and it reads the requests and save the updated file to file storage.

-### Offline First
+### System Design

 Everything is designed to work without internet:

 - No external APIs
 - No cloud storage
 - Local file system only
 - No online speech services, WebSpeechAPI (inbuilt in browser) used
 - Frontend: HTML
 - Backend: Node Express server for HTTP requests
 ### Simple Storage